erdivartanovich/simple-zk/README.md

 ### Tags

-Other than the main tag #idea / #literature, a note can have additional tags in the following
+Other than the main tag #idea / #source, a note can have additional tags in the following
 syntaxes:

 - #hashtags